Polytheism: Ancient and historical religions

-Well-known historical polytheistic pantheons include the Sumerian gods, the Egyptian gods, the pantheon attested in Classical Antiquity (in ancient Greek and Roman religion), the Norse Æsir and Vanir, the Yoruba Orisha, and the Aztec gods.
+Well-known historical polytheistic pantheons include the Sumerian gods, the Egyptian gods, the pantheon attested in classical antiquity (in ancient Greek and Roman religion), the Norse Æsir and Vanir, the Yoruba Orisha, and the Aztec gods.

 In many civilizations, pantheons tended to grow over time.
 Deities first worshipped as the patrons of cities or other places came to be collected together as empires extended over larger territories.
 Conquests could lead to the subordination of a culture's pantheon to that of the invaders, as in the Greek Titanomachia, and possibly also the Æsir–Vanir war in the Norse mythos.
 Cultural exchange could lead to "the same" deity being revered in two places under different names, as seen with the Greeks, Etruscans, and Romans, and also to the cultural transmission of elements of an extraneous religion, as with the ancient Egyptian deity Osiris, who was later worshipped in ancient Greece.

 Most ancient belief systems held that gods influenced human lives.
 However, the Greek philosopher Epicurus held that the gods were incorruptible but material, blissful beings who inhabited the empty spaces between worlds and did not trouble themselves with the affairs of mortals, but could be perceived by the mind, especially during sleep.

 Ancient Greece

 The classical scheme in Ancient Greece of the Twelve Olympians (the Canonical Twelve of art and poetry) were: Zeus, Hera, Poseidon, Athena, Ares, Demeter, Apollo, Artemis, Hephaestus, Aphrodite, Hermes, and Hestia.
 Though it is suggested that Hestia stepped down when Dionysus was invited to Mount Olympus, this is a matter of controversy.
 Robert Graves' The Greek Myths cites two sources that obviously do not suggest Hestia surrendered her seat, though he suggests she did.
 Hades was often excluded because he dwelt in the underworld.
 All of the gods had a power.
-There was, however, a great deal of fluidity as to whom was counted among their number in antiquity.
+There was, however, a great deal of fluidity as to who was counted among their number in antiquity.
 Different cities often worshipped the same deities, sometimes with epithets that distinguished them and specified their local nature.

 Hellenic Polytheism extended beyond mainland Greece, to the islands and coasts of Ionia in Asia Minor, to Magna Graecia (Sicily and southern Italy), and to scattered Greek colonies in the Western Mediterranean, such as Massalia (Marseille).
 Greek religion tempered Etruscan cult and belief to form much of the later Roman religion.
 During the Hellenistic Era, philosophical schools like Epicureanism developed distinct theologies.
 Hellenism is, in practice, primarily centered around polytheistic and animistic worship.